Mexico's Supreme Court to take up Carlos Slim TV case

-MEXICO CITY (Reuters) - Mexico’s Supreme Court will decide if billionaire tycoon Carlos Slim can enter the lucrative television market in a legal case that centers on whether the government botched a regulatory filing or officials intentionally let a deadline pass.
+MEXICO CITY, June 25 (Reuters) - Mexico’s Supreme Court will decide if billionaire tycoon Carlos Slim can enter the lucrative television market in a legal case that centers on whether the government botched a regulatory filing or officials intentionally let a deadline pass.

 The case is due to reach the high court before the end of the summer.
 Slim, the world’s richest man, is counting on a win.